 A less common reason for men to have a zero sperm count (azoospermia) than nonobstructive azoospermia is obstructive azoospermia.
 In essence, this is an unexplained zero sperm count due to a blockage of the reproductive tract ducts leading from the testicle to the ejaculate.
-Blockages are most commonly found in the epididymis but can also be located in the vas deferens or ejaculatory ducts.
+Blockages are usually found in the epididymis, but they can also be located in the vas deferens or ejaculatory ducts.

-A genetic counselor can provide more detailed information about such potential risks, and offer other resources for individuals who have been diagnosed with a chromosome abnormality.
-There may be support organizations available to help men with genetic diagnoses and their partners cope with the impact of this information.
+A genetic counselor can provide more detailed information about specific potential risks and offer other resources for individuals who have been diagnosed with a chromosome abnormality.
+There are also support organizations available to help men with genetic diagnoses and their partners cope with the impact of this information.
 Some couples find it helpful to talk to others in similar circumstances.

 If a man is diagnosed with a Y chromosome deletion, then he will pass on that Y chromosome deletion to any son he conceives.
-To his daughters, he will pass on his X chromosome, instead of the Y chromosome.
-It is assumed that any son inheriting a Y chromosome deletion from his father will also have infertility.
-It is unclear whether the type and severity of the infertility will be different from the father’s.
+(To his daughters, he will pass on his X chromosome, instead of the Y chromosome).
+It is assumed that any son inheriting a Y chromosome deletion from his father will also be infertile, although it is unclear whether the type and severity of the infertility will be different from the father’s.

 Transmission of CFTR mutations in cases of infertility due to congenital absence of the vas deferens is somewhat more complex than either Y microdeletions or a chromosome abnormality.
-This is because there are over 1400 described mutations in the CFTR gene and the impact of mutations differs depending on which one is present.
+This is because there are over 2000 described mutations in the CFTR gene, and the impact of mutations differs depending on which one is present.
 In general, the partner of an affected man should be tested as well, so that the residual risk of a child having either congenital absence of the vas deferens or full-blown cystic fibrosis can be estimated.

 Seek Treatments for Genetic-Based Male Infertility Problems at The Turek Clinic